 A number of other conditions can cause you to be anemic.
 For example, blood loss, due to heavy menstrual periods or internal bleeding, can cause you to become anemic, even if you take iron supplements.
 Other conditions, such as ulcerative colitis, rheumatoid arthritis, kidney failure and cancer, can also cause your red blood cell levels to decrease, MedLinePlus indicates.
 Bone marrow disorders, such as aplastic anemia, can cause your body to be unable to make enough red blood cells.

 A number of tests can help you determine why you are anemic, even with iron supplementation.
+Your primary care physician (PCP) is the best person to go with your concerns.
 A blood smear allows physicians to look at your red blood cells under a microscope and identify abnormalities in the red blood cells, which can reveal vitamin B12 deficiencies, genetic abnormalities and other diseases that can cause anemia.
 You may also need to have the B12 and folate levels of your blood tested to see if they are the cause of your anemia.